DGM-3780-2023-Spring-Full-Term/git-github-fundamentals-Andyrooooo/README.md

 ## 🙂 **My Section**
 * **1. Open a pull request and let your teacher know that you’ve finished this course.**
 I believe I have done this correctly, this is my first time doing so.
-It is titled 'frist-draft-content'.
+It is titled 'Github-fundamentals'.
 Using the resources I have learned to create a branch first to make changes and then commit my changes to the original branch.
 * **2. Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!**
 ###### ~~I don't know what I'm doing~~
 # I know what I'm doing!!! 🤣🥲